James A. Michener

 James Albert Michener (/ˈmɪtʃənər/ or /ˈmɪtʃnər/; February 3, 1907 – October 16, 1997) was an American writer.
-He wrote more than 40 books, most of which were long, fictional family sagas covering the lives of many generations in particular geographic locales and incorporating detailed history.
-Many of his works were bestsellers and were chosen by the Book of the Month Club; he was known for the meticulous research that went into his books.
+He wrote more than 40 books, most of which were long, fictional family sagas covering the lives of many generations, set in particular geographic locales and incorporating detailed history.
+Many of his works were bestsellers and were chosen by the Book of the Month Club.
+He was also known for the meticulous research that went into his books.